mariadb-operator/mariadb-operator/docs/API_REFERENCE.md

 GaleraAgent is a sidecar agent that co-operates with mariadb-operator.
-More info: https://github.com/mariadb-operator/agent.

 _Appears in:_
 - [Galera](#galera)